Global rigidity of two-dimensional bubbles: Local rigidity of the unit circle for We not in N >= 3

 For the convenience of the reader, we repeat the linear analysis of \cite{Wegmann2000-ql}.
 We know that the circle $\S = \partial B_1(0)$ is a solution to the problem.
-In fact, for all $C_0 \in \R$, the function $\psi = C_0+ \log \abs{x}$ solves the free boundary value problem with the jump condition satisfying
+In fact, for all $C_0 \in \R$, the function $\psi = C_0+ \log \abs{x}$ solves the free boundary value problem and satisfies the jump condition

 To study close-to-circular shapes, we consider sets of the form